-Amanda is a nationally renowned Pastel Artist who has been painting with the medium for over 30 years & teaching for over 20.
+Amanda is a nationally renowned Pastel Artist who has been painting with the medium for over 35 years & teaching for almost 30 years.
 She has a passion for the Australian landscape and coastline in its varying forms and is recognised for her sensitive interpretations, especially her rendering of clouds, skies, and water.
 Her paintings are often hailed for their sensitivity and ‘sense of place’.

-She has written extensively about the Pastel medium for Australian Artist Magazine and International Artist Magazine, and was an editorial consultant to Australian Artist for many years.
-Both Magazines have described her as ‘one of the country's leading pastellists’.
+She has written extensively about the Pastel medium for Australian Artist Magazine and International Artist Magazine, and several other International Publications.
+She was an editorial consultant to Australian Artist for many years and they described her as ‘one of the country's leading pastellists’.
 Amanda has worked closely with the Australian Company Art Spectrum to produce new pastel colours and paper types, and to test new materials.

 Amanda has a long history of group & solo exhibitions since the mid-Eighties, including an international exhibition.
 Her work is collected both nationally and internationally.

 I love the immediacy of pastel; it allows me, through its hands on application, a direct physical connection to my work not possible on the other end of a paintbrush.
-I lay down a tapestry of sometimes surprising colours to create images full of reflected light and colour that I hope transport the viewer to a quieter place.
-Through my work I hope to stir some emotional response, memory or feeling that cannot be expressed in words.
+I lay down a tapestry of sometimes surprising colours to create images full of reflected light and colour.
+Through my work I hope to stir some emotional response, memory or feeling that cannot be expressed in words, I hope to transport the viewer to a quieter place.